ScalaWilliam/git-work/documentation/glossary.md

 ## Issue

 A discussion thread about suggested tasks or questions.
+Similar to an e-mail thread.

+## Issue Comment

+A comment in an Issue.
+Similar to an e-mail in an e-mail thread.

+## Version Control System

+A system that tracks and integrates file changes from multiple people.

 ## Worker

-Person who completes work items and gets paid
+A freelancer who completes work items and gets paid for them.

 ## Work Item